Bitrix24 Helpdesk

 How to create a dataset

-4. Choose a format for showing the data: big number, table, line chart, or others.
+4. Choose a chart type (big number, table, line chart, or others)

 5. Click Create new chart.

-Combine datasets to identify which activities are linked to deals in your report.
+Combine datasets to see how activities relate to deals in your reports.

 1. Go to SQL > SQL Lab.